adi1998/H2-BossRush/README.md

 ## NEW: Final Gauntlet mode

 Puts a boss rush at the end of the Dream Dive.
-Vow of Rivals will be forced off during the Dream Dive and will forced on during the gauntlet.
+Vow of Rivals will be forced off during the Dream Dive and will be forced on during the gauntlet.

 ## Installation